The Servant Songs Of The Messiah

 A Bible Study by Jack Kelley

-Lots of things coming in fours these days, and here’s more.
-Think of the following four passages as the job description for the Messiah, what He was called to accomplish.
-All of them being from Isaiah, they make a terrific Old Testament witness to prophecy fulfilled in the Life of Jesus.
+Coming as I do from a management background, I think of the following four passages as the Mission of the Messiah, the job He came to accomplish.
+Theologians call them the Servant Songs of the Messiah, and they’re all from Isaiah, making them a terrific Old Testament witness to prophecy fulfilled in the Life of Jesus.

 Song One, Justice For The Nations … Isaiah 42:1-9